hchiam/learning-css/README.md

   /* consider overscroll-behavior-y: contain; for PWA (or maybe touch-action: none;?) */
   ```

-- making an element's text colour automatically contrast with its parent's background: (note: both fail on grey)
+- 2 ways of making an element's text colour automatically contrast with its parent's background:

   ```html
   <p style="background:red;">